tom-howard/ros/docs/com2009/la2/task4.md

     BEACONING COMPLETE: The robot has now stopped.
     ```

 1. The robot will have a maximum of 90 seconds to complete this task.

+    *Timing will be determined using the "Real Time" indicator in Gazebo*.

 1. Your team's ROS package must contain a launch file called `task4.launch`, such that the functionality that you develop for Task 4 can be launched from your package via the command:

     ```bash